-This is usually a short term fix and shouldn’t have a large impact on any overall goals in reducing energy in the long run, and should have a lower overall impact than having to run multiple wash cycles with very cold water.
+While slightly more energy-intensive, the warm and semi-warm settings will help to raise the water temperature to reach the recommended 60 degrees.
+This is usually a short-term fix that should not have a large impact on any overall goals in reducing energy in the long run and may have a lower overall impact than having to run multiple inefficient wash cycles with water that is too cold.